UkoeHB/bevy_girk/USAGE.md

 To navigate the types and functions in this document it is recommended to open it in a text editor and use 'go to definition'.

+TODO: This document is outdated.
+We no longer use `bevy_replicon_repair`, clients no longer have a split binary, and now both native and WASM support local and networked games.

 ## Overview